jaantollander/masters-thesis/content/25_puhti.md

 Each OSS has 3 OSTs on each server connected to 704 $\times$ 10 TB SAS HDD.
 The total storage capacity of the file system is 4.8 PBs since part of the total capacity is reserved for redundancy.

-The network configuration is presented on the figure \ref{fig:puhti-network}.
+The network configuration is presented on the Figure \ref{fig:puhti-network}.

 ![
 High-level overview of the network connections in the Puhti cluster.